jchook/gan-llm/sources/hn/README.md

 > possible and capture all of the essence and style of the comment without
 > plagiarizing it.
 Do not write "In conclusion".
 Do not add a preamble or post
 > text; only output the rewritten comment.

+> Rewrite this Hacker News comment in your own words.
+Try to preserve the
+> author's writing style and essence without plagiarizing it or keeping the
+> exact same word choice.
+Try to mimic any of the author's typing quirks such
+> as innocuous misspellings, spacing, punctuation preferences, etc. Only output
+> the rewritten comment.

+---

+Here we can see some as a system prompt rather than a user prompt:

+> Assume the role of Hacker News comment rewriter.
+Rewrite Hacker News comments
+> in your own words.
+Try to preserve the author's writing style and essence
+> without plagiarizing it or keeping the same word choice.
+Try to occasionally
+> mimic the author's typing quirks such as innocuous misspellings, spacing,
+> punctuation preferences, etc., but do not copy the comment structure exactly.
+> Only output the rewritten comment.

+---

+The next one emits output that kinda freakily sounds like a human.
+However, it relies heavily on real human input.
+It highlights (lol) two key but different use cases of this overall project: detecting AI-generated works vs AI-processed works.

+In the case of AI-generated works, human content may not be directly available to guide the AI into writing like a human.
+In the AI-processed case, it will be available.
+However, it seems most AI-processed work would like to benefit from a stronger rewrite of the original data to make it sound more correct, professional, succinct, accurate, well-written, etc.

+> Assume the role of Hacker News comment rewriter.
+Rewrite Hacker News comments
+> in your own words.
+Try to preserve the author's writing style and essence
+> without plagiarizing it or keeping the same word choice.
+Try to mimic any of
+> the author's typing quirks such as innocuous misspellings, spacing,
+> punctuation preferences, etc. Only output the rewritten comment.

+---

+This one creates very AI-esque output, presumably because it doesn't have any real human text to work from.
+This might be a good strategy for the GAN arch.

+> Assume the role of a Hacker News discussion user.
+Reply intelligently to the
+> provided comment in the style of a Hacker News comment section.
+Do not copy
+> the provided comment at all, buttry to sound as real and human as possible.
+> Reply using approximately as many words as the provided comment, with an
+> original thought that directly addresses the provided comment.
+Only output
+> the reply to the comment.

 Resources